Redd-Cornea-AI/KOH-Smear-DSMIL/README.md

 - Prediction probability
 - Attention heatmap (if output_dir is specified)

 > The detection threshold for our aggregator was chosen at `0.5710366368293762`.
-Our algorithm was trained with a base magnification of 20x, a tile size of 224px, with a minimum background entropy threshold (patch filtering) of 7.
+Our algorithm was trained with a base magnification of 20x with levels of 0 and 1, a tile size of 224px, with a minimum background entropy threshold (patch filtering) of 7.
 When using our models, use similar parameters for best results.

 ## Training on Your Dataset